-- reduce fatigue
+- Reducing fatigue

-- reduce c-reactive protein levels
+- Lowering c-reactive protein levels

-- improve cognition
+- Improving cognition

 Traditional healers have used Siberian ginseng (not to be confused with panax ginseng) to fight fatigue, maximize physical performance, and improve overall immunity and longevity.
 Research backs their practices.

 Improves endurance: Looking to up your endurance?
 In one study, Siberian ginseng increased subjects’ time to exhaustion by more than 500% .

-To recap, use Siberian ginseng to:
+How to use Siberian ginseng

-- Fight fatigue
+- Fighting fatigue

-- Improve endurance in strenuous activity
+- Improving endurance in strenuous activity

-- Increase cognitive and physical performance
+- Increasing cognitive and physical performance

-- Boost your immune system
+- Boosting your immune system